ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Forms of Folate (as Quatrefolic®) Compared

-L-5-methyltetrahydrofolate, calcium salt Preferred (T1 Preferred) has a bioavailability rating of high (S1 — best tier).
+L-5-methyltetrahydrofolate, calcium salt Preferred (Preferred Form) has a bioavailability rating of high (S1 — best tier).
 Typical dose range: not yet documented in our database.

 What the Research Shows